JennyHuang19/recommender/README.md

 # recommender
  Recommender system for movies and books based based on data containing ratings.
-Algorithms that read and sort data to determine recommendations.
+Algorithms read and sort data to determine recommendations.
+Starter code given by professor; implementation mine.